Vonshad/Offensive_Sec/writeups/tomghost.md

 ### *Port 8080 -- Tomcat webserver*

-Traveling to http://tomghost.thm:8080/, we notice webserver is running Apache Tomcat/9.0.30.
+Traveling to http://tomghost.thm:8080/, we notice the webserver is running Apache Tomcat/9.0.30.
 This is an information that will come in handy later to validate our exploit.

-Since the webserver is running the default Apache/Tomcat page, I checked to see if we had access to the manager app.
+Since the webserver is showing the default Apache/Tomcat page, I checked to see if we had access to the manager app in hopes to get in using default credentials.
 However, we are greeted with a *403 - Forbidden*, indicating this is not the way in.

 ### *Port 8009 -- Apache Jserv*

-If we google `Apache Jserv (Protocol v1.3) exploit`, we will find the **CVE-2020-1938**[https://nvd.nist.gov/vuln/detail/CVE-2020-1938].
+If we google `Apache Jserv (Protocol v1.3) exploit`, we will find the [**CVE-2020-1938**](https://nvd.nist.gov/vuln/detail/CVE-2020-1938).
+This website explains the following:

 >When using the Apache JServ Protocol (AJP), care must be taken when trusting incoming connections to Apache Tomcat.
 Tomcat treats AJP connections as having higher trust than, for example, a similar HTTP connection.
 If such connections are available to an attacker, they can be exploited in ways that may be surprising.
 In Apache Tomcat 9.0.0.M1 to **9.0.0.30**, 8.5.0 to 8.5.50 and 7.0.0 to 7.0.99, Tomcat shipped with an AJP Connector enabled by default that listened on all configured IP addresses. [[Source]](https://nvd.nist.gov/vuln/detail/CVE-2020-1938)